Welcome to the Wet Ecosystem Research Group (WERG)

 The group works to collaborate with a variety of researchers, including soil scientists, geologists, environmental engineers, microbiologists, as well as with groups underpinning management of natural resources, such the Minnesota Department of Natural Resources, the Department of Natural Resources of Red Lake Indian Reservation, and the North Dakota Department of Health, Division of Water Quality.

-Currently, WERG has several projects, mostly in North Dakota and Minnesota.
+Currently, WERG has an EPA project about hydrological and chemical connectivity between Prairie Pothole Region (PPR) wetlands in North Dakota.
+The upcoming project is "Ecosystem Services of Restored PPR Wetlands as a Function of Restoration Age".
 Otte and Jacob are also Co-directors of the North Dakota INBRE Metal Analysis Core, providing laboratory facilities and mentoring for researchers in undergraduate colleges throughout the state.
 Otte and Jacob are also members of the Upper Midwest Aerospace Consortium.

 June 2014: Hannah Passolt began graduate work in WERG.

 May 2014: Carrie Werkmeister passed her preliminary examinations and is now a PhD candidate.
 Congratulations!

 April 2014: Carrie Werkmeister received the Outstanding Graduate Student Award from Gamma Sigma Delta.